andrewliu2001/hpml-project/README.md

 conda install -c menpo osmesa glew conda install patchelf
 ```
 Then pip install using the requirements.txt file.
+Ensure that mujoco is located in .mujoco/mujoco210.

 ## Scripts: ##
 Training: